 Why Is Uber Doing This?

 You do have to ask why Uber would make any change or adjustment.
-This change is likely to help improve the app, overall customer experience and hopefully to make things easier on the drivers as well.
+This change is likely to help improve the app, and overall customer experience and hope to make things easier on the drivers as well.

 My assumption would be that perhaps there probably aren’t enough Uber drivers doing Uber Eats deliveries.
 In other words, the demand from Uber Eats customers must have increased, particularly in border areas and without a commensurate increase in drivers.